mo2menwael/Advanced-Tic-Tac-Toe/README.md

   cd the path where you find Advanced-Tic-Tac-Toe.exe windeployqt.exe --quick .
   ```
-- Run the game from the Advanced-Tic-Tac-Toe.exe and Enjoy 😁.
+- Run the game from Advanced-Tic-Tac-Toe.exe and Enjoy 😁.

 ## Setup Google Tests
 **Note:** Only follow this steps if you want to run the tests on your PC.